nmpowell/carbon-intensity-forecast-tracking/README.md

 - [ ] fix/check time range on plots
 - [ ] summaries up to 10 days to make the files smaller (regional)
-- [ ] fix :/home/runner/work/carbon-intensity-forecast-tracking/carbon-intensity-forecast-tracking/scrape/wrangle.py:40: FutureWarning: In a future version, the Index constructor will not infer numeric dtypes when passed object-dtype sequences (matching Series behavior)"
 - [ ] split summaries into smaller files, or only generate for a small date range.
 - Summaries and plots for each region and DNO region
 - track regions' performance i.e. lower CI